blanfried/Oso-Tech/content/english/templates/_index.md

 ---
 title: "Our Templates"
-description: "All templates are customizable for Personal, Freelancer, or Small Business Use | (More designs coming soon!)"
+description: "All templates are fully customizable | (More designs coming soon!)"
 draft: false
 bg_image: "images/slider-bg.svg"
 ---